 The General Manager will nominate a staff member to provide secretariat support to the Committee.
-The secretariat will ensure the agenda for each meeting and supporting papers are circulated after approval from the chairperson at least one week before the meeting and ensure that minutes of meetings are prepared and maintained.
-Minutes must be approved by the chairperson and circulated within three weeks of the meeting to each member.
+The secretariat will ensure the agenda for each meeting and supporting papers are circulated after approval from the chair at least one week before the meeting and ensure that minutes of meetings are prepared and maintained.
+Minutes must be approved by the chair and circulated within three weeks of the meeting to each member.

-Draft minutes are to be reported to Councillors via the Councillor Update within one month of circulation to Committee members.
-The minutes are to be approved at the next Committee meeting and subsequently provided to the governing body of Council either via a Council meeting for noting, or via the Councillor Update.
-After the minutes are confirmed as an accurate record of the meeting, they will be signed by the chairperson.
+Adopted by Council: 12/09/2023 EDMS #: 23/495378 Page 11 of 17 Draft minutes are to be reported to Councillors via the Councillor Update within one month of circulation to Committee members.
+The minutes are to be approved at the next Committee meeting and subsequently reported to the governing body of Council for noting.
+After the minutes are confirmed as an accurate record of the meeting, they will be signed by the Chair.